Innoactive/Creator/README.md

 *You are here.*

-Every project in this lists depends on the Creator Core.
+Every project in this list depends on the Creator Core.
 It contains fundamental definitions, generally applicable logic, and the visual editor.

 ```
 git submodule add git@github.com:Innoactive/Creator.git Innoactive/Creator